 Dry eye is a common condition in which the eyes are insufficiently lubricated, leading to itching, redness and pain.
 The dry eyes can become irritated because the lacrimal glands are not producing a sufficient number of tears, or because there is a chemical imbalance in the tears themselves.
 Natural tears require a particular chemical balance to lubricate the eyes efficiently.
+Dr. Aizuss and his team in Encino and West Hills specialize in the diagnosis and treatment of dry eyes for patients all accross Southern California.

 Alleviating the symptoms of dry eyes is important.
 Left untreated, dry eyes have the potential to damage your vision.
 Dry eyes can be diagnosed after a thorough examination of the eyes, and tear film osmolality testing to evaluate tear concentration.

-- Antihistamines, decongestants and blood-pressure medications
+- Antihistamines, decongestants, and blood pressure medications

 - Long-term contact lens use